-The Department consists of 33 full-time police officers, two part-time police officers, and seven civilian employees who fall under either the Administration and Investigations, and Operations.
-The Warrenville Police Department provides around-the-clock police patrol services to its residents, as well as providing highly specialized services.
-Specialized services include: criminal investigations, forensic evidence processing, major accident reconstruction, Bike Unit, Traffic Safety Enforcement Unit (TSEU), and Problem Oriented Policing Unit (POP).
-Additionally, members of the Department serve on multi-jurisdictional task forces including: DuPage Metropolitan Emergency Response and Investigations Team (MERIT), DuPage County Accident Reconstruction Taskforce (DuCART), and the Greater Metropolitan Auto Theft Task Force.
+The Department consists of 33 full-time police officers, two part-time police officers, and seven civilian employees who fall under either the Administration and Investigations divisions or Patrol Operations.
+The Department provides highly specialized services, which include forensic evidence processing, major accident reconstruction, the Bike Unit, Traffic Safety Enforcement Unit (TSEU), and the Problem Oriented Policing Unit (POP).
+Additionally, department members serve on multi-jurisdictional task forces including DuPage Metropolitan Emergency Response and Investigations Team (MERIT), DuPage County Accident Reconstruction Taskforce (DuCART), and the Greater Metropolitan Auto Theft Task Force.

 Warrenville Police Department Mission